jbard810/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Project

-A project that explores minimax search to play a simple Tic-tac-toe game that I designed from scratch during my time at the Jane Street AMP summer program in 2022.
+A project that explores the implementation of minimax search to play a simple Tic-Tac-Toe game that I designed during my time at the Jane Street AMP summer program in 2022.

---
+-

 ## Project Description